 Bonsucro and Responsible Jewellery Council engaged Business & Human Rights consultancy twentyfifty to conduct a research project into Grievance Mechanisms within Voluntary Sustainability Standards (VSS).
 The research investigated how grievance mechanisms have been set up and how grievances are managed and remediated within their memberships.

-Tackling gender inequalities is becoming increasingly important for voluntary sustainability standards and similar systems to address.
-More and more, sustainability systems are looking to integrate gender into their standards and the management of their organisations.
+Tackling gender inequalities is becoming increasingly important for voluntary sustainability standards (VSS) and similar systems to address.
+Sustainability systems are looking to integrate gender into their standards and the management of their organisations.
 Sustainability systems that are not gender-responsive can result in unnecessary health and safety risks for women and girls, and lead to unequal impacts and unintended consequences.

 This guidance document provides guidance for sustainability systems looking to collect or improve the collection of polygon location data.
 It was developed with the support of experts and ISEAL members with advanced experience, and includes a variety of different options and technologies.